brand-o/brando.fm/src/content/blog/mini-pc.md

 # building my new home network: why i chose the beelink n150 6-bay nas mini pc

 this is the full breakdown of every mini pc i considered for my home rack.
-the goal: an always-on machine for routing, storage, docker, home automation, and a minecraft server.
+the goal: an always-on machine for routing, storage, docker, home automation, and a Minecraft server.

 below is a quick comparison table to preview all five contenders.